DNNCommunity/DNNDocs/content/tutorials/server/smtp-servers/set-up-oauth-microsoft-365/index.md

 * As Admin => Userdetails - E-mail - E-mail apps: In the account settings ensure that the option *Verified SMTP* is enabled.

 > [!WARNING]
-> In the tenantsettings Verified SMTP is not always enabled.
-You can enable this option for a user with the Powershell command: *Set-CASMailbox -Identity [login-address] -SmtpClientAuthenticationDisabled $false*
+> In the tenant settings Verified SMTP is not always enabled.
+You can enable this option for a user with the Powershell command: `Set-CASMailbox -Identity [login-address] -SmtpClientAuthenticationDisabled $false`

 > In Powershell ISE:
 >    * Install-Module -Name ExchangeOnlineManagement